yashjadhav0609/Vendor-Invoice-Intelligence-System/README.md

 # 🧾Vendor Invoice Intelligence System

 **Freight Cost Prediction & Invoice Risk Flagging**

-_Vendor Invoice Intelligence System is an AI-powered analytics application that predicts freight costs and identifies high-risk vendor invoices to improve financial decision-making and operational efficiency._

----

 ## 📌 Table of Contents
 - <a href="#overview">Overview</a>